A Commuter’s All-Inclusive Guide to LRT-1 Stations

 The LRT – 1 is the earliest light rail in the country and the second in Asia.
-It follows the path considered as the Green Line.
-The line consists of 20 stations and connects the cities of Pasay, Manila, Caloocan, and Quezon City.
+It follows the path considered the Green Line.
+LRT-1 stations consist of 20 that connect the cities of Pasay, Manila, Caloocan, and Quezon City.

 The government plans to extend the rail line and buy more train wagons soon.
-This is to cater to the almost 800,000 commuters using the LRT every day.
+This is to cater to the almost 800,000 commuters using the LRT daily.

 Table of Contents